 Click on Preferences

 Now you can toggle each extension on and off.
 Turn them all off and then re-attempt the photo step.

 Chrome Web Browser

-- Click three dots (customize and control Google Chrome) in the top right.
+Click the three dots (customize and control Google Chrome) on the top right.
 You can also enter "chrome://extensions" directly into your address bar to access extensions.

 Still having trouble?